 As far as media controversy is concerned, Owens had four uneventful seasons in his first four years in the NFL.
 From 1996 up until the year 2000, nobody had a bad word to say about the guy.
 He was an emerging young star and the only things written about him were positive.
 Here’s an excerpt from an article in Sports Illustrated, which was written in 1998:

 Owens is less comfortable asserting himself.
 “I don’t think it would be advantageous on my part to have an outburst, to say, ‘Give me the damn ball,” Owens says.
 “I’ve never been a ball hog.
 I know there’s been a lot of hype lately about them injecting me into the game plan, but if you look at what’s going on, that’s really not the case.
 I’m just trying to be the silent assassin and let my play do my lobbying for me.”

 If anything, Owens has been undemanding.
 He stunned Mariucci shortly before the season opener by approaching him on the practice field and saying, “You know, I don’t have to start”—defusing a potential controversy, though the Niners’ frequent use of three-receiver sets has rendered the matter moot.

 This article highlights things that Steve Young has said numerous times about what Terrell Owens was like when the two were teammates.
-To Young, Owens was this completely different teammate to the one he saw portrayed in the media.
+To Young, Owens was this completely different teammate to the one he saw portrayed in the media in the years after he’d retired.
 He knows that something changed after he left, but he can’t figure out what it was.